 Where can I find an Automatic Video Translator?

-Now let’s assume that you don’t have a subtitle file of your video at your disposal yet.
+Now let’s assume that you don’t have a subtitle file of your video at yet.
 Let’s also assume that you don’t want to bother and are looking for a software that automatically adds your translated subtitles to your video.

 Well, there are a number of these platforms on the internet that produce your subtitles and translate them immediately into the language you want.

 Here is a list of the best tools you can find on the web:

 Smodin is a website that not only translates text easily but also allows you to translate in real-time the subtitles of the YouTube videos you are watching.
 It’s a simple and free tool to quickly enjoy your favorite videos.

 If you want to use the skills of professional translators for your video, Textmaster is a platform that brings together high-quality translation services.
 It provides skilled experts and specialized in various areas of content (marketing, journalistic, commercial…).